-The Technical Standards include the ability to demonstrate cognitive abilities in connection with the other identified professional nursing student competencies.
-Rationale: Nursing student cognitive competencies include demonstrating the knowledge, attitude, and skills necessary to provide quality and safe patient care to patients in all healthcare settings.
-Examples of cognitive competencies include, without limitation, the ability to:
+The technical standards include the ability to demonstrate cognitive abilities in connection with the other identified professional nursing student competencies.

+Rationale: Graduate nursing student cognitive competencies include demonstrating the knowledge, attitude and skills necessary to provide quality and safe patient care to patients in all health care settings.
+Examples of cognitive competencies include-without limitation-the ability to:

-- > Demonstrate cognitive abilities related to course and program outcomes, which include intellectual, conceptual, integrative, quantitative, critical thinking, and comprehension skills that indicate that the student is able to carry out the nursing process in the care of patients. - > Measure, calculate, reason, analyze, and synthesize subjective and objective data to carry out the nursing process in relation to patient assessment, diagnosis, goals, plan of care/interventions, and evaluation. - > Retrieve and critically appraise patient related research to determine the best available research evidence (quantity and quality) to use in a patient's nursing plan of care. - > Comprehend extensive information from written documents, visual and/or oral presentations, and patient computer information systems in order to carry out the nursing process. - Analyze and prioritize all aspects of patient care in a prompt and timely fashion. - > Synthesize objective and subjective findings and diagnostic studies in order to formulate nursing diagnoses. - > Use synthesized data to initiate a nursing plan of care which appropriately integrates patient preferences in order to provide appropriate, quality, and safe patient care. - > Accurately follow course syllabi, assignment directions, patient protocols, and any action plan(s) developed by deans, faculty, administrators, or health care agency staff.
+- > Demonstrate cognitive abilities related to graduate course and program outcomes, which include intellectual, conceptual, integrative, quantitative, critical thinking and comprehension skills that indicate that the advanced practice student is able to carry out the nursing process in the care of patients. - > Measure, calculate, reason, analyze and synthesize subjective and objective data to carry out the nursing process in relation to patient assessment, diagnosis, goals, plan of care/interventions and evaluation. - > Retrieve and critically appraise patient related research to determine the best available research evidence (quantity and quality) to use in a patient's advanced practice nursing plan of care. - > Comprehend extensive information from written documents, visual and/or oral presentations, and patient computer information systems in order to carry out the nursing process. - Analyze and prioritize all aspects of patient care in a prompt and timely fashion. - > Synthesize objective and subjective findings and diagnostic studies in order to formulate nursing/medical diagnoses. - > Use synthesized data to initiate an advanced practice nursing plan of care which appropriately integrates patient preferences in order to provide appropriate, quality and safe patient care.

-BEHAVIORAL AND SOCIAL ATTRIBUTES COMPETENCIES
+BEHAVIORAL & SOCIAL ATTRIBUTES COMPETENCIES

-The Technical Standards include the ability demonstrate behavioral and social attributes in academic and in on-campus clinical and off-campus clinical settings in connection with identified professional nursing student competencies.
+The technical standards include the ability demonstrate behavioral and social attributes in academic and in on-campus clinical and off-campus clinical settings in connection with identified professional nursing student competencies.

-Rationale: Nursing student behavioral and social attributes competencies include the knowledge, attitude, and skills necessary to provide quality and safe patient care in all healthcare settings.
-Examples of behavioral and social attributes competencies include, without limitation, the ability to:
+Rationale: Graduate nursing student behavioral and social attributes competencies include the knowledge, attitude and skills necessary to provide quality and safe patient care in all health care settings.
+Examples of behavioral and social attributes competencies include-without limitation-the ability to:

-- > Communicate in a mature, professional, culturally sensitive, therapeutic, accurate and effective manner with patients, patients' family members/significant others, members of the health care team, faculty, staff, and peers. - > Maintain effective, appropriate, and sensitive relationships with patients, patients' family members/significant others, peers, faculty, staff, and other health care professionals. - > Uphold professional nursing standards, including punctual attendance at on-campus clinical simulation and offcampus clinical settings. - > Conform to the clinical dress code at Clarkson College and requirements of all clinical settings. - > Work cooperatively and with honesty and integrity with peers, faculty and members of the health care team. - > Adapt to changing environments and exhibit flexibility and composure in the face of uncertainties inherent in the clinical problems of many patients. - > Use conflict resolution strategies effectively in College and clinical settings and integrate constructive criticism received in College and clinical settings. - > Correctly judge when a nursing intervention requires additional assistance and seek help from the College's clinical instructor.
+- > Communicate in a mature, professional, culturally sensitive, therapeutic, accurate and effective manner with patients, patients' family members/significant others, members of the health care team, faculty, staff, and peers. - > Maintain effective, appropriate and sensitive relationships with patients, patients' family members/significant others, peers, faculty, staff and other health care professionals. - > Uphold professional nursing standards, including punctual attendance at on-campus clinical simulation and offcampus clinical settings. - > Conform to the Clarkson College clinical dress code and requirements of all clinical settings. - > Work cooperatively and with honesty and integrity with peers, faculty and members of the health care team. - > Adapt to changing environments and exhibit flexibility and composure in the face of uncertainties inherent in the clinical problems of many patients. - > Use conflict resolution strategies effectively in College and clinical settings and integrate constructive criticism received in College and clinical settings. - > Correctly judge when a nursing intervention requires additional assistance and seeks help from a Collegeapproved preceptor.